How to write an accessibility statement

 Publishing

-Before putting an accessibility statement live, you'll need feedback from your D&I team, design, product, engineering and legal.
+Before putting an accessibility statement live, you’ll need feedback from your D&I team, design, product, engineering and legal.
 If you’re new to a company, this can be a great way to engage with all these specialisms and make contacts.
-At Checkout, my colleague on the design system formed an Accessibility Guild off the back of this initiative as it helped to get folks collaborating.
+At one company I formed an Accessibility Guild off the back of this initiative as it helped to get folks collaborating.

-Publish your accessibility statement somewhere easy for users to find, ideally in the header or footer.
-If your site is not fully accessible to screen reader users, consider making the link to the accessibility statement the first link they hit so they are forewarned of the problems they may encounter.
-HTML is the most accessible format so avoid using a PDF or download.
+Publish your accessibility statement somewhere easy for users to find — usually in the footer.
+HTML is the most accessible format so avoid using a PDF or a download.

-Finally, keep the statement alive and remember to update when you get audit results, fix fails and make improvements.
+Finally, keep the statement alive and remember to update it when you get audit results, fix fails, and make improvements.

 I’ve enjoyed learning how to write a statement.
 If you’re planning to add an accessibility statement to your site, I hope these links help.